Supplier relationship management

-To get the most out of your supplier relationship, use effective KPIs.
-Just make sure the time you spend reviewing them outweighs the time you spend preparing them.
+To get the most out of your supplier relationship, use effective key performance indicators.
+Make sure the time you spend reviewing them outweighs the time you spend preparing them.

-Other things you should keep in mind when preparing your KPIs include:
+Other things to keep in mind when preparing KPIs:

-- only have a maximum of 10 KPIs in total
+- have a maximum of 10 KPIs in total

 - develop KPIs with the supplier and stakeholders.

-- The following templates help you conduct the meetings for developing, implementing and managing SRM.
+Use these templates to help you conduct the meetings for developing, implementing and managing SRM.